CV & Research

 Work in Progress

-The Power of Foreign Voices and the Limits of Partisan Cue-Taking: U.S. Public Opinion about Military Action against Iran (with Matt Guardino)
+Foreign Voices, Party Cues, and U.S. Public Opinion about Military Action (with Matt Guardino).
+Under review.